-If anime had Olympic medals, Yuri on Ice Movie would be aiming for gold.
-An anime on competitive figure skating doesn’t sound very promising, but Yuri on Ice Movie put all doubts to rest with the best first episode of the Fall 2016 season thus far.
+If anime had Olympic medals, Yuri on Ice would be aiming for gold.
+An anime about competitive figure skating doesn’t sound very promising, but Yuri on Ice Movie put all doubts to rest with the best first episode of the Fall 2016 season thus far.

-So.. today lets review why i think yuri on ice movie is the best anime of the season why would anyone not like this anime well lets not think more about it and let me justify me this statement.
+So.. today let’s review why I think yuri on ice movie is the best anime of the season why would anyone not like this anime well let’s not think more about it and let me justify this statement.

 How do I figure?
 Here are a few very good reasons.

-The mixed use of manga-style monochrome splashed with watercolor is perfect for their rotoscoped animation sequence.
-It’s synched perfectly with the music, which is for lack of a better term, sensational.
+The mixed-use of manga-style monochrome splashed with watercolor is perfect for their rotoscoped animation sequence.
+It synched perfectly with the music, which is, for lack of a better term, sensational.
 You’re just going to have to watch it.
 It’s amazing.

 Rotoscoping is the animation technique of capturing live motion footage using actors and then tracing them for cartoons.
 It’s not utilized that often in anime because, well, it doesn’t look very good.